Skip to content

 The shell script is able to handle huge amounts of suggestions and will automatically filter the suggested values based on the existing input from the user.
 You do not have to implement any filter logic in the function.

-You may use CompletionInput::getCompletionValue() to get the current input if that helps improving performance (e.g. by reducing the number of rows fetched from the database).
+You may use CompletionInput::getCompletionValue() to get the current input if that helps to improve performance (e.g. by reducing the number of rows fetched from the database).